 More than 65 million people around the world are now officially displaced from their homes by conflict, violence and persecution – the highest figure recorded by the United Nations since the Second World War.

-In 2016, more than 360,000 migrants, including refugees, arrived in Europe by sea.
-More than 170,000 of them crossed the Central Mediterranean, the deadliest migrant route in the world, with nearly 5,000 deaths recorded killed or missing in the same year.
-Most of them traveled on smugglers’ boats departing from Libya, Tunisia or Egypt, risking their lives in search of safety in Italy.
+In 2017, more than 170,000 migrants, including refugees, arrived in Europe by sea.
+Close to 120,000 of them crossed the Central Mediterranean, the migrant route with most deaths recorded in the world, and nearly 2,900 migrants recorded killed or missing on that route in the same year.
+Most of them traveled on smugglers’ boats departing from Libya, Tunisia or Egypt, risking their lives in search of safety in Italy and beyond.

 Idomeni refugee camp, Greece, March 2016.
 Photo: Pablo Tosco/Oxfam